struct/isoalloc/PROFILER.md

 16384,63,31755
 ```

 The profiler will collect backtraces in order to produce a report about callers into IsoAlloc.
 This data is helpful for understanding memory allocation patterns in a program.
+These hashes are not immediately usable, the profiler uses them internally to track unique call stacks.
+If the profiler data shows a large number of backtraces then its unlikely using just a handful of memory allocation abstractions (e.g. its frequently calling malloc/new).
+Due to their size (16 bits) calculated backtraces may not be entirely unique.
+To get the most accurate results from this feature please compile IsoAlloc and your program with the `-fno-omit-frame-pointer` option.

-The 'Zone data' shown above is a simple CSV format that is displaying the size of chunks, the number of zones holding chunks of that size, and the number of times the zone was more than `CHUNK_USAGE_THRESHOLD` % (currently 75%) full when being sampled.
+The 'Zone data' shown above is a simple CSV format that is displaying the size of chunks, the number of zones holding chunks of that size, and the number of times the zone was more than `CHUNK_USAGE_THRESHOLD` % (default=75%) full when being sampled.
 In the example above this program was making a high number of 16384, and 4096 byte allocations.

 ## Profiler Tool